 In the beginning of April I was deeply hurt, experiencing an emotional pain I didn’t even know was possible, by people that I trusted and I am working on healing from that, wondering if I ever will.
 In the beginning of May I lost someone I love to cancer and there is an echoing void that doesn’t seem possible to fill.
 And my heart cries for the other people who love this person as well.

 While the past year has been extremely hard, it has also been a year of growth and new beginnings.
 I have learned so much and have grown from my experiences.
 Our family is starting a new adventure in a new home and we are excitedly awaiting the birth of our newest family member in September!
 We found out we were expecting about a month and a half after moving and just a couple weeks after my brother moved in.
 (Another reason for my extended absence is the extreme sickness my body experiences during pregnancy.
 I am just finally getting back to a functional state with more good days than incapacitatingly sick days).
 I am looking forward to what’s to come as our family continues on our journey to a more natural and simplistic life and I am excited to share our experiences with you!

 Coming up in the near future will be posts about some of the things we’ve done as a family lately, our latest projects, and how I’m planning for my most natural birth yet!
-While you’re waiting, you can take a peek at some of our most recent shenanigans on the facebook page.
+While you’re waiting, you can take a peek at some of our most recent shenanigans on the facebook page or via instagram.
 I’m excited that you’ve joined me on this adventure 🙂